Exploring old Firefox bugs

 For more information on this particular technique, The A11Y Project’s guide How-to: Hide Content is a useful reference.

 The class works perfectly on its own, hiding content exactly as intended.
-However, when applied to a child of an outlined element, such as a focused link, the outline of the parent element gets extended off the edge of the viewport.
+However, when applied to a child of an outlined element, such as a focused link, the outline gets extended off the edge of the viewport in Firefox.

 Here’s a minimal reproduction of this scenario, which you can also view on CodePen: